slushman/slushman-astro/src/pages/post/deploying-a-react-app-to-netlify.md

 ---
 layout: layout:Post
-date: "2018-06-05"
+pubDate: "2018-06-05"
 title: "Deploying a React App to Netlify"
 category: ["React"]
-heroAccount: 'badashphotos'
+heroAccount: "badashphotos"
-heroPhotographer: 'Ash Edmonds'
+heroPhotographer: "Ash Edmonds"
 description: "After you've built your headless WordPress front-end, you'll want to publish it.
 This is process for how I published mine to Netlify."
 slug: deploying-a-react-app-to-netlify
 relatedPosts:
   - editor-links-for-headless-wordpress-themes
   - headless-theme-for-wordpress
   - headless-wordpress-create-react-app
 ---

 As part of the creating a headless React-based frontend for my WordPress site, I decided to try hosting my files on Netlify.
 They tout being super fast when serving a non-database site; a natural fit for a React project.
 Wes Bos's [React for Beginners course](https://reactforbeginners.com) shows how to deploy to Netlify using the netlify-cli npm package.
 However, since completing that course, I updated to Node 10, which is not compatible with netlify-cli and Netlify recently deprecated it.
 In this post, I'll detail how to deploy a site from the command line using their new command line tool: netlifyctl.